 sudo apt update

-Purge the browser package when you want to remove both the application and its package-managed configuration files.
-This step removes the browser itself, but it does not remove the repository yet.
+Purge the browser packages when you want to remove the applications and package-managed configuration files.
+This step does not remove the Yandex repository yet.

 Remove the Yandex Browser Repository from Ubuntu

-Delete the repository file, any leftover legacy .list file, and the imported key when you no longer want APT to offer Yandex Browser.
+Delete the DEB822 source file, older stable-only source files, package-generated legacy source files, and Yandex keyrings when you no longer want APT to offer Yandex Browser.

 sudo rm -f /etc/apt/sources.list.d/yandex-browser-stable.sources